 Cartiva Toe Implant Lawsuit Filed Over Worsened Pain, Reduced Range of Motion and Need for Surgical Removal

-An Illinois man has brought a product liability lawsuit against the makers of the Cartiva toe implant after the device failed, leaving him in increased pain and facing the need for surgery that could leave his big toe permanently fused in place.
+An Illinois man has brought a product liability lawsuit against the makers of the Cartiva toe implant after the device failed, leaving him with increased pain and facing the need for surgery that could leave his big toe permanently fused in place.

 The complaint (PDF) was filed by Phillipe Magloire in the U.S. District Court for the Northern District of Illinois on February 6, naming Cartiva, Inc. as the defendant.